Alstrasz/internship-typescript-pyshop/task3-JWT/README.md

 Project deployed on heroku (first access can be slow due to heroku storing containers in sleep mode): [not yet]

 Workflow:
-- User can login or signin using email and password
+- User can login or signup using email and password
 - User can update his data(email, name, address, phone, about)
 - User can delete account
 - User (kind of) can logout